k2-gc/onnxruntime-cpp-example/README.md

 # onnxruntime-cpp-example

 ## Introduction
-This repository introduces how to run onnx model using onnxruntime C++ API showing simple example.
+This repository introduces how to run onnx model using onnxruntime C++ API.
-Using sample MNIST dataset, code shows inference results.
+Using sample MNIST data, the code shows a simple example and inference results.

 ## Prerequisites
 * Docker